Code-Institute-Submissions/Half-the-group/README.md

 ### Contact form:
 I have tested to try to submit the form without a valid email address and I got an error message, noting the invalid email address.
-The "required" attribute has been added to the Email address and the message form fields.
-If these fields are not filled in the user can not submit the message.
+The "required" attribute has been added to the Email address.
+If this field are not filled in the user can not submit the message.
 If all fields are filled in the page will reload.

 ## Issues found in testing